Together we get rheumatoid arthritis under control

 A citizen science website

-In the coming period we, as researchers, will be working together with patients to create and test the website.
+Together with people with rheumatoid arthritis, we have designed the first research that will take place on the website.
+In the coming period we will build the website together with Sport Data Valley and start the first research.
 Are you curious about this project?
 Then keep an eye on this website.

 This short video explains the concept of the website portal.